potassco/clorm/docs/clorm/embedding.rst

 When calling Python functions from an ASP program the Python function is passed ``Clingo.Symbol`` objects and is expected to return either a single ``Clingo.Symbol`` object or a list of ``Clingo.Symbol`` objects.
-It is the responsibility of the Python function to perform the necesary data translations.
+It is the responsibility of the programmer to perform these data type conversions.

 For example, consider a Python function ``range_range`` that is given two dates and returns a list of the dates within this range.
 This can be called from